arondeparon/dilemma.wtf/resources/dilemmas/lose-toes.md

-You lose 7 toes due to frostbite
+You lose a toe due to frostbite